Science Books in Bed

 We’ll spend this Sunday perusing some sensational science books together.
 If you’re looking for a good read, I’ve got suggestions.
 Oh, my, do I ever.

-If you’re an Oliver Sacks fan, or if you’re just fascinated by brains, you really must pick this one up.
+If you’re an Oliver Sacks fan, or if you’re just fascinated by brains, you really must pick up Phantoms in the Brain.
 Dr. Ramachandran doesn’t just tell interesting neurological stories, he takes you on a journey of discovery through your brain.
 And he’ll make you think of consciousness in ways you never considered before.
 The whole thing’s an adventure on the order of the Odyssey.

 No one describes the spirit of this book as well as Dr. Ramachandran himself: